 The book is organized alphabetically, but nothing is ever quite that straightforward when it comes to Italy.
 Even if you choose to read these mini-essays sequentially, you may very well feel as though you’re wandering the mysterious alleys of a medieval town, the hidden vicoli of a larger city, or even along the serpentine canals of La Serenissima.
-Unexpected connections emerge and fresh discoveries await even the most sophisticated Italophile.
+Unexpected connections emerge and fresh discoveries await.
 Or perhaps you’ll choose to dip in and out at random.
 Either way, just relax—you’re in Italia!—and enjoy the passeggiata.
 Readers who are planning to visit a specific Italian city or region may wish to consult the special Traveler’s Topic Index at the end of the book.

 My earliest sense of myself was not just that I was a little girl but that I was Italian.
 This made me feel special.
 I don’t know why I felt this, but I did.
 As it happens I wasn’t born in Italy, and Italian was spoken only rarely in our household by my father and grandmother and occasionally by visiting relatives.

 My mother much preferred art to history and loved Italian Renaissance art in particular.
 She had several big beautiful books of paintings which we would often look at together.
-By the age of seven, I could reliably identify a Raphael from Michelangelo or a Botticelli from a Titian, and began forming my own artistic opinions.
-My parents are very proud of my precocious skill which I was called upon to display for relatives, all of whom were naturally impressed!
+By the age of seven, I could reliably identify a Raphael from a Michelangelo or a Botticelli from a Titian, and began forming my own artistic opinions.
+My parents were very proud of my pre- cocious skill which I was called upon to display for relatives, all of whom were naturally impressed!
 But I can also remember feeling frustrated with Mom’s love of Madonna and Child scenes, especially during the Christmas season.
-I would beg her to choose a family Christmas card with Santa Claus, Frosty or, better yet, Rudolf—yet she would not relent and stuck with her beloved Madonnas or a Holy Family, even on the postage stamps!
-One year she selected a card with Raphael’s Madonna Della Seggiola which caused me to impertinently ask why the baby Jesus was so chubby.
+I would beg her to choose a family Christmas card with Santa Claus, Frosty or, better yet, Rudolph—yet she would not relent and stuck with her beloved Madonnas or a Holy Family, even on the postage stamps!
+One year she selected a card with Raphael’s Madonna Della Seggiola, which caused me to impertinently ask why the baby Jesus was so chubby.
 There was no critiquing Raphael, her very favorite artist.
-When I was eight we all traveled to Italy and visited the Vatican Museum; my mother was so moved by Raphael’s Transfiguration she wept.
+When I was eight, we all trav- eled to Italy and visited the Vatican Museum; my mother was so moved by Raphael’s Transfiguration she wept.